jnorthrup/columnar/vector-like/README.md

 #### [bikeshed util] reindex/reorder operator
-we can reorder them as a new Vect0r, lazily. the bikeshed util extends this to Any convertables above.  applies to other "convertibles" via convertion .toList()
+we can reorder them as a new Vect0r, lazily. the bikeshed util extends this to any collection-like above.  applies to other "convertibles" via convertion .toList()
 ```
  val reordered1 = doubleLength[2, 1, 3, 4,4,4,4,4]
  >[2, 1, 0, 1, 1, 1, 1, 1]
 ```
 ![image](https://user-images.githubusercontent.com/73514/78834769-46463a00-7a19-11ea-8d40-008584fb588c.png)

-#### pairswise construction
+#### pairwise construction
  we can destructure them to reach under the hood.

  larger abstractions, namely  cursors, and tables in Columnar are also pairwise construction at this time.